art & soul incorporated

 Surveillance has always been a key component of intelligence and espionage and the Internet finds its roots in a military communications technology called ARPANET, a prototype for the Internet which began as a memo nearly 50 years ago (DARPA, 2017).

 It is said that no one ‘owns’ the Internet – but that depends on the definition of ‘owning’ i.e. if I had free access to all data generated through the Internet and if I could decrypt and store that data or capture it before it was encrypted for later reference, then in a sense I would ‘own’ the Internet.
 Its value lays in the information it contains but also in its capacity for communication and dissemination of information.
 The whistleblowers of our time are in great danger and for good reason.
-Governments do not want people focusing on that side of global system operations, however information settles in strange and fascinating ways in the human psyche and the effects of the panopticon works in both directions; the focus can also go from the many to the few.
+Governments and the power elite do not want the common people focusing too closely on that side of our world global system operations, however information settles in strange and fascinating ways in the human psyche and the effects of the panopticon works in both directions; the focus can also go from the many to the few.
 In countries like China where slavery is rife (Global slavery Index, 2016) and the memory of revolution is relatively fresh, media and online censorship is a priority (Muller, 2004).
-Naturally, western capitalist governments periodical push for Internet censorship citing citizen safety and national security.
+Naturally, western governments periodically push for Internet censorship, citing citizen safety and national security.
 The demiurge does not want us eating from the tree of knowledge.

 We have never lost the desire or the drive to create a utopian society, however what is heaven for some is hell to others and all attempts so far have been at the expense of truth, freedom and privacy.
 Despite resistance there is also a loss of authenticity as any individual or group that resists oppression by the dominant ideology is also in danger of being cast as the enemy other or is mesmerized.
 The Internet is a manifest appearance of the mythical tree of knowledge; it is placed at the centre of our ideal society with its networked branches reaching around the globe.
 As we awaken from the dream, what we do with the ‘knowledge of good and evil’ will determine our future and the future of our planet.